MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 **Configure OneNote 2016 settings:** You can use Group Policy to configure certain OneNote 2016 settings for your users.
 To do that, download the latest [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center and implement those policy settings by using Active Directory Domain Services (AD DS).
 Group Policy can't be used with OneNote for Windows 10.

 **Office 365 Business:** These changes also apply to Office 365 Business, which is the version of Office that comes with some Office 365 plans, such as Business Premium.

+**Supported languages:** While both OneNote 2016 and OneNote for Windows 10 are available in most of the same languages, there are a few differences.
+The list of supported languages are available here: [OneNote 2016](https://support.office.com/article/26d30382-9fba-45dd-bf55-02ab03e2a7ec#ID0EAABAAA=Windows_Desktop), [OneNote for Windows 10](https://support.office.com/article/26d30382-9fba-45dd-bf55-02ab03e2a7ec#ID0EAABAAA=Windows_Phone)

 ## Related topics